IDIAMath/idiamath.github.io/docs/question-select-matching-partial-derivative.md

 function setValue(event) {
 const checkbox = event.target;
 if (checkbox.classList.contains('checkbox-class')) {
-var ans1n = document.getElementsByClassName('algebraic')[0].value=checkbox.value;
+var ans1n =
+document.getElementsByClassName('algebraic')[0].value=
+checkbox.value;
 state.selected= checkbox.value;
 stateInput.value = JSON.stringify(state);

-//this is to connect the point to main function when the 'None of the above' checkbox is checked
+//connect the point to main function if the 'None of the above' checkbox is checked
 //if its the last element (if user selects the 'None' option) if({#inputs_fx[length(inputs_fx)]#}==checkbox.value) {